sajao/CrisisLex/README.md

 CrisisLex
 =========

-CrisisLex (http://CrisisLex.org/) is a lexical resource.
-Its main application is to help collect crisis-related messages from Twitter.
+CrisisLex (http://CrisisLex.org/) is a repository of crisis-related social media data and tools.
+Currently it includes collections of crisis tweets and a lexicon of crisis terms.
+It also includes tools to help you create these collections and lexicons.

 This repository contains the following sub-directories (Work-in-Progress):

 data/
 -----

-The directory `data/` contains tweets and keywords used or produced during the construction of the lexicon.
+The directory `data/` contains tweets and keywords used or produced during the construction of the lexicon or other analyses.

 src-collect/
 ------------